miroslavgechev/JS-Advanced/README.md

 # JS-Advanced
-JS Advanced Task from my education at SoftUni
+JS Advanced Course Tasks from my education at SoftUni